taham655/minutes-of-meetings-generator/README.md

 2. Open your web browser and navigate to the URL provided by Streamlit (usually `http://localhost:8501`).

-3. Upload your audio file (MP3, WAV, M4A), DOCX, or PDF document.
+3. Upload your audio file (MP3, WAV, M4A).

 4. Click on "Generate Meeting Minutes" to process the file and create the minutes.